-Strategic Policy 1.1 - Strategic Housing Sites
+Strategic Policy 1.1 - Strategic Allocated Housing Sites

-Applications for strategic housing developments of 200 or more homes shall:
+Applications for strategic housing development of sites allocated in this plan of 200 or more homes shall:

 - 1. Establish a coherent and quality design for the proposed new neighbourhood that respects its settlement context; - 2.
 Maintain and enhance, where possible, existing hedgerow and tree belt boundaries with the open countryside; - 3.
 Integrate sufficient tree planting, sustainable drainage infrastructure, suitable play areas and other safe and functional public open spaces into the layout and design; - 4.
 Deliver an appropriate level of biodiversity net gain; - 5.
 Be based on a network of streets that prioritise walking, wheelchair use and cycling over motorised transport; - 6.
 Provide at least one off-street parking space per new home served by an electric vehicle charging point; and - 7.
-Ensure that each parking space provided is well related to the home it is intended to serve, and does so without dominating the street-scene.
+Ensure that each parking space provided is well related to the home it is intended to serve, and does so without dominating the street-scene, and, - 8.
+Provide suitable financial contributions via a S106 agreement to enhance local education, primary healthcare and play area provision where appropriate.